The business benefits of great UX at your tech company

 UX design increases customer acquisition

 Positive experiences create positive feelings, so a well designed product will always attract the kinds of users who will talk about how well it addresses their problem– this word-of-mouth activation is how initial acquisition can benefit from investment in UX (first impressions and all that).
-These experiences can improve overall engagement rates within an app if you can show them that you understand their requirements as customers, so this is why every little detail counts.
+These experiences can improve overall engagement rates within a product if you can show them that you understand their requirements as customers, so this is why every little detail counts.

-Testing and learning is a key priority for early-stage tech startups, as it’s literally business-critical to understand where your users might drop off and, therefore, refrain from purchasing anything at all.
+Testing and learning is a key priority for early-stage tech companies, as it’s literally business-critical to understand where your users might drop off and, therefore, refrain from purchasing anything at all.
 The key to acquisition, then, is getting the design of the sign-up process absolutely spot on for a start.
 It's easier said than done, of course, but a design that creates more problems than it solves isn't going to get you very far.

 Early acquisition strategies anchored in UX can be great for sustainable long-term growth.